Types and Parts of Microscopes

 There are several different types of microscopy in use today, ranging from the simpler forms that will be discussed in this article (light and electron microscopy) to more complexed forms such as infrared, ultraviolet, wide field fluorescence microscopy and laser, digital holographic and virtual microscopy.
 The major goals of a microscope include magnifying the target object, produce a detailed image and making the details visible to the observer.

-This discussion will cover the general anatomy of light and electron microscopes, different subtypes of each, as well as the advantages and disadvantages of each.
+This discussion will cover the general anatomy of light and electron microscopes, their parts, the different subtypes of each, as well as the advantages and disadvantages of each.
 Additionally, it will also look at how each of these devices has helped in the advancement of the field of medicine.

 Light microscopy is probably the most popular form of microscopy encountered by students.
 It uses light from the visible spectrum and couples it with compound (serial) magnifying lenses to observe an object.